caioariede/django-location-field/README.md

 **Stable version:** [1.6.1](https://pypi.python.org/pypi/django-location-field)

-The master branch contains unstable code for the version 2.x, that is not ready for production.

 **License:** MIT

+Development Notice
+--

+The master branch contains unstable code for the 2.x release, that is not ready for production.

+You must refer to the [1.6.1 tag](https://github.com/caioariede/django-location-field/tree/1.6.1) for a stable release.

 Status
 --